Sling (weapon): Archaeology

 Whereas stones and clay objects thought by many archaeologists to be sling-bullets are common finds in the archaeological record, slings themselves are rare.
 This is both because a sling's materials are biodegradable and because slings were lower-status weapons, rarely preserved in a wealthy person's grave.

 Modified stones suggested to represent ammunition for slings (slingstones) have been reported from the Near East at least as early as the 6th millennium BC, during the Pottery Neolithic, from cultures such as the Wadi Rabah culture in the southern Levant.

 The oldest-known surviving slings—radiocarbon dated to c.
 2500 BC—were recovered from South American archaeological sites on the coast of Peru.
 The oldest-known surviving North American sling—radiocarbon dated to c.
 1200 BC—was recovered from Lovelock Cave, Nevada.

 One of the oldest slings in the Near East is the "Manchester Sling" from the Twelfth Dynasty of ancient Egypt, c.
 2000-1800 BC, a completely preserved sling constructed entirely of plant fibre.
-Another sling was found in the tomb of the pharoah Tutankhamun, who died c.
+Another sling was found in the tomb of the pharaoh Tutankhamun, who died c.
 1325 BC.
 A pair of finely plaited slings were found with other weapons.
 The sling was probably intended for the departed pharaoh to use for hunting game.
 Another Egyptian sling was excavated in El-Lahun in Al Fayyum Egypt in 1914 by William Matthew Flinders Petrie, and is now in the Petrie Museum of Egyptian Archaeology—Petrie dated it to c.
 800 BC.
 It was found alongside an iron spearhead.
 The remains are broken into three sections.
 Although fragile, the construction is clear: it is made of bast fibre (almost certainly flax) twine; the cords are braided in a 10-strand elliptical sennit and the cradle seems to have been woven from the same lengths of twine used to form the cords.